-We have updated the same type of analysis as in Estrada (2007) through December 2019, expanding it to include frontier markets.
-Again, the categorization of developed, emerging, and frontier markets was based on MSCI classification as of December 2019.
-Monthly return data from the MSCI database were used for 23 developed markets and 21 frontier markets.
+We have updated the same type of analysis as in Estrada (2007) through December 2021, expanding it to include frontier markets.
+Again, the categorization of developed, emerging, and frontier markets was based on MSCI classification as of December 2021.
+Monthly return data from the MSCI database were used for developed markets and frontier markets.
 All returns were measured in U.S. Dollars and accounted for both capital gains and dividends (i.e., total returns).

-Exhibit 2.2 depicts the same 60-month OLS CAPM betas as of December 2019 for developed countries (the solid red line) and frontier markets (the solid gray line) shown in Exhibit 2.1, again sorted from smallest betas (on the left) to largest betas (on the right).
+Exhibit 2.2 depicts the same 60-month OLS CAPM betas as of December 2021 for developed countries/regions (the solid blue line) and frontier markets (the solid green line) shown in Exhibit 2.1, again sorted from smallest betas (on the left) to largest betas (on the right).
 In Exhibit 2.2 we have added an additional line: the 60-month downside betas for frontier markets (the dashed gray line) are sorted and presented in a similar fashion.
 The result of this analysis is shown in Exhibit 2.2.